InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 Also, Puffer does not know that I have written this, and it was posted without his permission.
 I just absolutely hate the way that this turned out for him because he was a valued community member at the flock, and I think that most of you will agree that he was treated very poorly.

+# Edit 1

+At this point Puffer has seen the video... sneaky little shit.
+He stated that he wanted to make anything he did right, and that dev finally sort of told him what he had done.
+Evidently Puffer agrees that he did fuck up, but not enough for the tailspin that the situation ended up doing.
+If anybody actually feels wronged, they should come over to Crabcast for an appology.

 # The Problem

 ### TL;DR

 Dev handled the situation poorly and it was never properly resolved.
 Puffer tried to figure out what he did wrong and got in trouble for doing so.
 This is not the first time that something like this has happened between Puffer and Dev.
-I do not deny that Facepalm and I probably deserve a ban from flock, puffer does not.
+I do not deny that Facepalm and I probably deserve a ban from flock, Puffer does not.
-We still do not know what puffer did wrong in the first place.
+We still do not know what Puffer did wrong in the first place.

 ### Why I am talking about it